 If it's wrong, you can change it to the desired Marketplace ID, using the option seen in the example below:

-I get an error when attempting to save a purchase order/transfer to Amazon
+I receive an error relating to the "prep owner" when attempting to Send to Amazon